senacakici/mfp-thermal-emt/README.md

 9. Semple, K. E., Zhou, C., Rojas, O. J., Nkeuwa, W. N., & Dai, C. (2022).
 Moulded pulp fibers for disposable food packaging: A state-of-the-art review.
 Food Packaging and Shelf Life, 33, 100908.

-10. Apicella, A., Barbato, A., Garofalo, E., Incarnato, L., & Scarfato, P. (2022).
+ 10.Apicella, A., Barbato, A., Garofalo, E., Incarnato, L., & Scarfato, P. (2022).
 Effect of PVOH/PLA+ wax coatings on physical and functional properties of biodegradable food packaging films.
 Polymers, 14(5), 935.

 11. Sekino, N. (2016).
 Density dependence in the thermal conductivity of cellulose fiber mats and wood shavings mats: investigation of the apparent thermal conductivity of coarse pores.
 Journal of wood science, 62(1), 20-26.

 12. Benveniste, Y., & Miloh, T. (1991).
 On the effective thermal conductivity of coated short‐fiber composites.
 Journal of Applied Physics, 69(3), 1337-1344.

 ## How to Run